Updated: Sep 11, 2022

-This absolutely links back in to needs and values.
-If you are finding that you lack determination for something, then you need to strip it right back and ask yourself why you are doing it?
+This absolutely links back to our personal needs and values.
+If you are finding that you lack determination for something, then you need to strip it right back and ask yourself why you are doing it.
 For what purpose?
-Is it in alignment with you needs and values?
-If not in alignment what do you need to change, or adjust so that it is.
+Is it in alignment with your needs and values?
+If it is not in alignment, what do you need to change, or adjust, so that it is?

-If the answer to the question ‘for what purpose’ is ‘I don’t know’ then you at least have the answer of why you are struggling to find the determination to achieve.
+If you cannot answer the question ‘for what purpose’ then you at least have the answer to why you are struggling with motivation and/or determination.

-However, looking back on all the things I have experienced these are definitely a recurring theme!
+However, looking back on all the things I have experienced, these are definitely recurring themes!

 They are also not unique to me.